priyanshu17012003/ExpShare/README.md

 # Solution↴

 ExpShare addresses this gap by providing a dedicated platform where students and candidates can:

-▶Share their experiences from small startups and tier 3 companies.
+▶ Share their experiences from small startups and tier 3 companies.
-▶Connect with other candidates to gain deeper insights into internships or interviews.
+▶ Connect with other candidates to gain deeper insights into internships or interviews.
-▶Build a community that supports diverse career paths and opportunities.
+▶ Build a community that supports diverse career paths and opportunities.

 # Features↴